Photo by: Karen Schulman

 Tour Overview

-Going to Ireland is like going home again.
-This photo tour is focused on the ‘real’ Ireland or the areas where majority of tourists don’t see.
-Stay in two lovely cities, Westport in County Mayo, and Letterkenny on the Donegal Peninsula.
-Your hotel in Westport has a pool and optional spa facilities available.
+You will stay in charming hotels, located near your photo opportunities, all boasting a welcoming atmosphere and Irish service.
 You will enjoy traditional Irish or American breakfasts during your stay.
 Lunch will be at various restaurants and pubs, or the group can stop in town and have a picnic lunch wrapped for your daily excursions in the field.
 Transportation is provided in a roomy tour van, which is large enough for both the group and your equipment.

-Karen and Joel have designed this itinerary to incorporate additional hours of photography along the dramatic coastline and fishing villages of County Donegal.
 This is an opportunity to expand your personal vision, make new friends and experience a very special place through new eyes.
 From the lush, green mountains to the broad peat lowlands, the ancient abbeys to the colorful villages, each place will stimulate the mind and enrich the spirit.
 There are spectacular monastic and megalithic ruins to seek out in your daily adventures.
 The soft pastel shades of the mountains and clouds appeal to the artist and photographer.
 These natural landscapes, along with the people, render this Isle a place of inspirational beauty.

 Karen, Joel & Connie are the best!
 Always helpful and informative.
 Connie is a fantastic Irish guide but also a wonderful musician and friend to all.
 I would travel almost anywhere the Schulman’s go!